Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Dog friendly: Yes, leashed dogs welcome

-Amenities: Restrooms, free public parking, benches, visitor’s center, some wheelchair-accessible paths.
+Amenities: Restrooms, free public parking, benches, a visitor’s center, and some wheelchair-accessible paths.

 This stop is a treat for flower lovers.
 The garden is the former home of gardener-extraordinaire Connie Hansen, who spent decades developing it into something special, minimizing grass and maximizing flowers.
-Neighbors formed a conversancy that purchased the property after Connie Hansen’s death to maintain the garden according to her vision.
+Neighbors formed a conservancy that purchased the property after Connie Hansen’s death to maintain the garden according to her vision.
 Volunteers continue to care for it with great skill and love.
 The mature and colorful rhododendrons are a must-see in the spring.
-There are hundreds in the garden and include several varieties.
+There are hundreds in the garden, including several varieties.

 Walk the beach at the D River State Recreation Site